Sharp Asymptotic Estimates for Expectations, Probabilities, and Mean First Passage Times in Stochastic Systems with

 \subsection{Related works}

-From a theoretical point of view, our approach builds on a large corpus of works dealing with expansion beyond the exponential estimate of LDT and the evaluation of quadratic path integrals or Wiener integrals.
-Results from probability theory and stochastic analysis in this direction include for example the pioneering work by Kifer~\cite{kifer1977asymptotics}, the formal asymptotic method used in~\cite{matkowsky1977exit,maier-stein:1997}, or the recent approach based on potential theory developed by Bovier and collaborators~\cite{bovier-eckhoff-gayrard-etal:2004, berglund:2013}.
-This approach can be used to establish rigorously the Eyring-Kramers law for reversible systems via potential theory~\cite{bovier-hollander:2015}, which have also been extended to lattice gas models~\cite{hollander:2004}.
+From a theoretical point of view, our approach builds on a large corpus of works dealing with expansion beyond the exponential estimate of LDT and the evaluation of quadratic path integrals or Wiener integrals, as initiated by Schilder~\cite{schilder:1966}.
+Results from probability theory and stochastic analysis in this direction include for example the pioneering works by Kifer~\cite{kifer1977asymptotics} and Azencott~\cite{azencott:1985}.
+On the analytical side, formal asymptotic expansions were used e.g. in~\cite{matkowsky1977exit,maier-stein:1997}, the WKB expansion in~\cite{fleming-james:1992}, optimal control theory in~\cite{barles-perthame:1988}, and more recently potential theory in~\cite{bovier-eckhoff-gayrard-etal:2004, berglund:2013}.
+This last approach allows one to establish rigorously the Eyring-Kramers law for reversible system~\cite{bovier-hollander:2015}, and has also been extended to other problems, such as lattice gas models~\cite{hollander:2004}.
 Similarly, prefactor calculations recently included non-reversible systems~\cite{bouchet-reygner:2016}.
 From a mathematical perspective it is much harder to treat the infinite dimensional case, even though recent breakthroughs have been made at least for systems in detailed balance~\cite{faris-jona-lasinio:1982, berglund-gentz:2013, barret:2015, berglund-di_gesu-weber:2016}.